npalmer-professional/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

-The only branch of economics in which something similar has happened is representative agent macroeconomics, which (to some degree) has standardized on the use of the DYNARE toolkit.
+The only branch of economics in which something similar has happened is representative agent macroeconomics, which (to some degree) has standardized on the use of the DYNARE toolkit, a toolkit that used to solve dynamic stochastic general equilibrium models.

 Our aim is to provide a high quality set of tools and standards whose existence will help bring the rest of economics out of the (comparative)